OpenDFDL/ibmDFDLCrossTester/README.txt

 This is a test rig that drives Daffodil TDML tests against IBM DFDL enabling cross testing of tests easily against both Daffodl and the IBM DFDL implementation.

+The purpose of this tool is to help demonstrate interoperability of IBM DFDL and Daffodil for the overlapping subset of DFDL that both implement.
+This will drive convergence of the two implementations so that DFDL users can reliably create portable DFDL schemas.

+Similar cross testers can be created for other DFDL implementations as well.

 Requirements

-IBM DFDL - a developer edition is available.
+* IBM DFDL - Note that a developer edition is available.
-Daffodil - snapshot of 2.3.0 development branch as of at least 2018-11-19 or a newer release
+* Daffodil - Version 2.3.0

 How to Install

 Edit the build.sbt file so that the daffodil dependency requests the right version of Daffodil.

+The first released version of Daffodil with support for cross-testing is 2.3.0.

-If using a development snapshot, the dependency will end with something like "2.3.0-SNAPSHOT", and you must insure that you have a locally published snapshot of that branch.
+(Note: As of this writing, version 2.3.0 is not yet released, so a development snapshot must be used.
+If using a development snapshot, the dependency will end with something like "2.3.0-SNAPSHOT" or maybe "latest.integration".
+You must insure that you have a locally published snapshot of that branch - that is, do sbt publishLocal.)

+Download and install the developer edition of IBM DFDL.

+This is part of the IBM App Connect Enterprise (ACE) product.
+This cross test rig was originally created and tested against IBM ACE-11.0.0.1.

-Download and install the developer edition of IBM.
-(Tested using ace-11.0.0.1) In it is a DFDL jar that you can open up.
+In the IBM ACE product you will find a DFDL jar that you can open up.

 Copy the IBM DFDL jars into the 'lib' subdirectory of this project.